 The Value of a 1974 Penny

-You might be wondering: What is the valuable 1974 penny value?
+You might be wondering if you want to sell your coin: What is the valuable 1974 penny value?
 A typical 1974 US penny may not seem worth much, but there are a few special cases.
 For example, if you happen to find a 1974 penny no mint mark, its value could go up to hundreds or even thousands of dollars.
 The 1974 Lincoln penny no mint mark is one of the most interesting because it doesn’t have the usual mint mark, which collectors prize.

 If you're lucky enough to have a 1974 penny D in excellent condition or an error coin, you might just have a piece of history in your hands.
 And this history may cost differently - even the 1974 no mint mark penny value can vary because of the condition.